 The Best Keywords for Your Resume/Job Application

 The right keywords are essential for your success.
-And the best keywords in a resume are dependent on the job opporunity you are pursuing.
+And the best keywords in a resume or job application are dependent on the job opportunity you are pursuing.

 Start with a foundation resume that generally contains the keywords appropriate to the job you are seeking.